Frequently Asked Questions

 Do you offer academic or sports scholarships?

-We do NOT offer scholarships to students.
+We do not offer scholarships to students.
 We do, however, have tuition assistance available.
 The tuition assistance is given to families on a “need” basis.
 Students must be fully registered to apply for tuition assistance.
-The applications are available on the FACTS Portal in mid-January and are DUE MARCH 1.
+The applications are available on the FACTS Portal in mid-January and are DUE FEBRUARY 15.
 Late applications will be accepted, but assistance may no longer be available.
 All monies are allocated to families prior to the start of the school year.

 Can you help my child if he/she has a learning disability?